Silver Line (MBTA): Sullivan Square extension

 Alternatives were presented in September 2022.
 Three potential SL3 extensions would run to Malden Center, Wellington, or Sullivan – all via Everett Square, with varying amounts of dedicated bus lanes on the western portion.
 Four potential SL6 routes were identified: Everett (Glendale Square)–Kendall via McGrath Highway, Everett–Kendall via the Gilmore Bridge, Everett–Haymarket via Rutherford Avenue, and Eastern Avenue–Kendall via Everett Square.
 All of the potential SL6 routes would operate primarily in dedicated lanes.
 A SL3 extension to Sullivan was announced as the preferred alternative in March 2024; the study recommended that SL6 planning be deferred pending related planning efforts for Sullivan Square, Rutherford Avenue, the Gilmore Bridge, and Kendall Square, as well as implementation of the planned bus network redesign.

 The proposed SL3 extension would run in an off-street busway west to 2nd Street, mixed traffic (possibly later dedicated lanes) on 2nd Street and Spring Street, and dedicated lanes on Chelsea Street and most of Broadway.
 South of Sweetser Circle, a dedicated busway would be built on Lower Broadway.
 New stops would be located on 2nd Street at Boston Street and Spring Street; on Broadway at Chelsea Street (Everett Square), Beacham Street, and Horizon Way; and at Sullivan Square station.
 The extension would add 6.36 miles of round trip distance, with 5.18 miles – 80% – in dedicated bus lanes.
 It was estimated to increase SL3 ridership by 15,000 daily boardings by 2040, with a capital cost of $95 million.

 In June 2024, the MBTA was awarded a $22.4 million federal grant for reconstruction of the Lower Broadway segment for existing bus routes and eventual Silver Line service.
+Conceptual plans for the Sullivan Square–Sweetser Circle section released in March 2026 called for a bidirectional busway on the north side of Broadway/Alford Street with three stops located at Bartlett Street, Thorndike Street, and Dexter Street.
+Northbound buses would operate in mixed traffic from Beacham Street to Sweetser Circle.